vsi-lab/.github/profile/README.md

 ## Welcome to VSI Lab!

 We are the Vision Systems and Intelligence (VSI) Laboratory at the University of Arizona.
-Our laboratory aims to develop robust and efficient deep learning systems for computer vision and medical imaging, focusing on creating intelligent systems optimized for resource-constrained environments.
+Our laboratory focuses on advanced computer vision, medical image analysis, and artificial intelligence, with an emphasis on multimodal learning, deep learning efficiency, and real-world applications in healthcare and autonomous systems.